 “Based on 2D and sometimes hand drawn schemes by structural and building services engineers, we model in detail these elements and coordinating into our architectural schemes.”

-By 2013 the two-person studio had hired on two more employees and the team of four were tackling up to eight residential projects at any given time.
-One of those new employees Greek Architect Fanis Anastasiadis, now the studio’s lead design architect, suggested adopting BIM processes via the use of ARCHICAD.
+The original two-person studio had hired on two more employees and the team of four were tackling up to eight residential projects at any given time.
+One of those new employees Greek Architect Fanis Anastasiadis suggested adopting BIM processes via the use of Archicad.

 For Partners Maya Carni and Ran Ankory there was initially some hesitation due to the potential learning curve and migration to a new design tool.